Abraomukas/atm-enhance/README.md

-# ATM
+# main.ATM

-Simple ATM experiment in Java
+Simple main.ATM experiment in Java

+## How to use this application